Esha0903/MakeYourOwnTrip-Agentic-Ai/README.md

 * Accommodation and transport recommendations
 * Natural language interaction

-## 🧠 Powered by Mistral-Large
+## 🧠 Powered by Granite 3-3-8b

-This project uses the **Mistral-large** open-weight language model to understand and respond to user queries with high-quality, context-aware travel recommendations.
+This project uses the **Granite 3-3-8b** open-weight language model to understand and respond to user queries with high-quality, context-aware travel recommendations.

 ## ☁️ Built on IBM Cloud